SathyaBhat/sathyasays.com/content/posts/2020-12-30-terraform-apply-only-on-change.md

 ### Conditional apply with Terraform

-Now that we understand the exit codes better, let's take a look at what terraform's detailed exit code documentation says:
+Now that we understand the exit codes better, let's take a look at what Terraform's detailed exit code documentation says:

 ```bash